WhisperRT -- Turning Whisper into a Causal Streaming Model: Method

-That is, the token is stable if it remains within the top-$b$ most probable candidates at its position in the current beam step. \end{definition}
+That is, the token is stable if it remains within the top-$b$ most probable candidates at its position in the current beam step, and its probability gradient is non-negative. \end{definition}

 Unlike greedy decoding, where a single prediction path is followed, beam search maintains multiple hypotheses in parallel.
-Typically, decoding is considered complete only once a sufficient number of hypotheses have terminated, i.e., their final token is the end-of-transcription (\emph EOT) symbol.
+Typically, decoding is considered complete only once a sufficient number of hypotheses have terminated, i.e., their final token is the end-of-transcription (\emph{EOT}) symbol.
 However, in the streaming setting, this approach can introduce errors such as hallucinations or repeated phrases.
-This often occurs because the input buffer may end mid-word, leading some beams to favor repetitive completions or hallucinated content rather than emitting \emph EOT.
-To mitigate this, we adopt a greedy-style stopping criterion: if any hypothesis within the beam predicts an \emph EOT token, the decoding is paused until the next acoustic frame is received.
+This often occurs because the input buffer may end mid-word, leading some beams to favor repetitive completions or hallucinated content rather than emitting \emph{EOT}.
+To mitigate this, we adopt a greedy-style stopping criterion: if any hypothesis within the beam predicts an \emph{EOT} token, the decoding is paused until the next acoustic frame is received.

 The full beam search algorithm is available on Algorithm \ref{alg:beam-search-decoding}.
 Note that the suggested version of beam search decoding involves a varying length of beams during the decoding process, since the stability check per token might yield different regression indices.
+We maintain this beam set $\mathcal{B}$ by adding padding tokens, that their probability is not being examined when we check for the stability condition on the arrival of a new chunk to the model.
+Using such beam set allows us to stop the search when \textit{EOT} is in the beam, while keeping relevant beams of different lengths.